filamentgroup/shoestring/README.md

 ```

 Note that the AMD wrapper is removed during the process of the build and that the dependencies are defined from the `src` subdirectory.
 More on custom builds below.

+### Dependencies

+Browsing the modules in Shoestring you'll notice that very few have explicit dependencies in their module definitions.
+This is by design.
+We are interested in being able to select the minimum number of methods necessary for a given project to reduce load **and** parse times.

 ## Custom Builds